-You can withdraw money from your retirement fund, whether that is an IRA, 401(k), 403(b), or other comparable plan, and then contribute it to a charity.
+You can withdraw money from your retirement fund — whether that is an IRA, 401(k), 403(b), or other comparable plan — and then contribute it to a charity.
 The money you withdraw will be added to your taxable income, but you will receive a charitable deduction for the same amount.
 If the amount you are able to deduct on your federal and state tax returns equals the withdrawal, you will make the gift at little or no tax cost.
-Don’t do this if you are under 59½ because the amount withdrawn would be subject to a 10% penalty tax as well as being added to your taxable income.
+Don’t do this if you are younger than 59-½ because the amount withdrawn would be subject to a 10 percent penalty tax as well as being added to your taxable income.

 How It Works

-- You take a distribution from your qualified retirement plan or IRA that is includable in your gross income
+- You take a distribution from your qualified retirement plan or IRA that would be included in your gross income.

-- You make a gift of the distribution or of other assets equal in value to the distribution
+- You make a gift of the distribution or a gift of other assets that may be equal in value to the distribution.

-- If you are 70½ or older, read ahead about the IRA rollover opportunity available to you
+- If you are 70-½ or older, read on to learn more about the IRA rollover opportunity that may be available to you.

-- You may draw on perhaps your largest source of assets to support the programs that are important to you at the UW
+- You may draw on perhaps your largest source of assets to support the UW programs that are important to you.

-IF YOU ARE OVER 70½ AND HAVE AN IRA
+IF YOU ARE OLDER THAN 70-½ AND HAVE AN IRA

 The total amount of the transfers in any one year cannot exceed $100,000.
-Also, a transfer cannot be for a donor-advised fund, supporting organization, or a private foundation.
-It can be for any designated purpose at the UW; it can be for an endowment, and it can be used to fulfill any outstanding pledge.
+Also, a transfer cannot be for a donor-advised fund, supporting organization, or private foundation.
+It can, however, be for any designated purpose at the UW: an endowment or to fulfill any outstanding pledge.

-The Protecting Americans from Tax Hikes (PATH) Act that was passed by Congress and signed into law by the president in 2015 made this special “rollover” provision permanent.
+The Protecting Americans from Tax Hikes (PATH) Act that became law in 2015 made this special “rollover” provision permanent.

-IF YOU ARE OVER THE AGE OF 70½ AND HAVE A RETIREMENT FUND OTHER THAN AN IRA
+IF YOU ARE OLDER THAN THE AGE OF 70-½ AND HAVE A RETIREMENT FUND OTHER THAN AN IRA

 The direct transfer (“rollover” provision) described above can be done only with an IRA.
-However, if you have another plan, such as a 401(k) or 403(b), you could transfer money from that plan to an IRA and then initiate a direct transfer to charity from your IRA.
-Some people, upon retirement, convert their employer retirement plan to a self-directed IRA anyhow.
+However, if you have another plan such as a 401(k) or 403(b), you could transfer money from that plan to an IRA and then initiate a direct transfer to charity from your IRA.
+Some people, upon retirement, convert their employer retirement plan to a self-directed IRA anyway.

-So long as your money remains in a plan other than an IRA, you can follow the procedure described above for those younger than 70½: withdraw funds from the plan and then contribute them to the charity, in which case the deduction usually offsets all or most of the tax on the distribution.
+As long as your money remains in a plan other than an IRA, you can follow the procedure described above for those younger than 70-½: withdraw funds from the plan and then contribute them to the charity, in which case the deduction usually offsets all or most of the tax on the distribution.

-If you own some appreciated stock, you might contribute that stock to charity and then withdraw from your retirement plan cash equal in value to the stock.
+If you own some appreciated stock, you may contribute that stock to charity and then withdraw cash from your retirement plan that is equal in value to the stock.
 Suppose, for instance, that you contribute stock worth $50,000 with a cost basis of $20,000.
 Then you withdraw $50,000 from your retirement plan and use that $50,000 to repurchase the stock, stepping up the basis to $50,000 and reducing the taxable gain if you sell the stock in the future.
-Assuming you are able to use the deduction, it would totally or substantially offset the tax on the amount withdrawn, and the withdrawn amount would count towards your mandatory distribution requirement.
+Assuming you are able to use the deduction, it would completely or substantially offset the tax on the amount withdrawn, and the withdrawn amount would count toward your mandatory distribution requirement.

 When individuals are named as beneficiaries of retirement funds (other than from a Roth IRA), the distributions are taxed as ordinary income.
-On the other hand, when those beneficiaries receive bequests of appreciated property—such as securities and real estate—they are not taxed on the gain that accrued before your death.
-Thus, when a person wants to make end-of-life gifts to both loved ones and a charity, it is more tax-efficient to name the charity as a beneficiary of all or a portion of remaining funds in the retirement account.
-The charity, being tax-exempt, will pay no income tax on any of the distributions, and your loved one will pay no income tax on the appreciated securities or real estate.
+On the other hand, when those beneficiaries receive bequests of appreciated property such as securities or real estate they are not taxed on the gain that accrued before your death.
+Thus, when a person wants to make end-of-life gifts to both loved ones and a charity, it is more tax efficient to name the charity as a beneficiary of all or a portion of the remaining funds in the retirement account.
+The charity, being tax exempt, will pay no income tax on the distributions, and your loved one will pay no income tax on the appreciated securities or real estate.

-Here is a comparison of the potential tax savings for loved ones in the 33% income-tax bracket, receiving appreciated securities versus retirement-plan assets.
-In this example the appreciated assets are sold within a year after death (experiencing modest appreciation of about 4%):
+Here is a comparison of the potential tax savings for loved ones in the 37 percent income-tax bracket, who receive appreciated securities versus retirement-plan assets.
+In this example the appreciated assets sold within a year after death (experiencing modest appreciation of about 4 percent):

-Retirement Plan vs. Appreciated Securities: Which to Loved Ones and Which to Charity?
+Retirement Plan versus Appreciated Securities: Which Should go to Loved Ones and Which to Charity?

 |SCENARIO 1:||SCENARIO 2:|